Payments & services

-The Department of Human Services (Human Services) administers Medicare on behalf of the Department of Health (Health), who is responsible for developing Medicare policy.
+We administer Medicare on behalf of the Department of Health, who is responsible for developing Medicare policy.

 Medicare usually covers:

-- 75 per cent of the Medicare Schedule fee for services and procedures if you are a private patient in a public or private hospital (does not include hospital accommodation and items such as theatre fees and medicines)
+- 75% of the Medicare Schedule fee for services and procedures if you are a private patient in a public or private hospital.
+It does not include hospital accommodation and items such as theatre fees and medicines

 - some health care services in certain countries

 We pay Medicare benefits in accordance with legislation governing Medicare and has no discretion to pay benefits outside of this legislation.

 The Medicare Benefits Schedule (MBS) is a Department of Health publication listing services that are subsidised by the Australian government under Medicare.
 You can use MBS Online to check if a service is listed under Medicare.